norcams/iaas/hardware.rst

 locations.
 A key point is that each location is built from the same specification.
 This is done to simplify and limit influence of external variables as much as possible.

-The spec represents a minimal baseline.
+The spec represents a minimal baseline for one location.

 Networking
 ----------